That might seem like a weird question.

 Don’t let your mindset lead to stagnation!

-Instead of learning how to dance as they are creating for their followers, leaders will just try to learn the next cool pattern.
-Instead of learning how to work within what the leader is giving, followers will just master a dozen different ways to takeover in the middle of a pattern.
-And if the partner can’t handle the newest move or the next best takeover—for instance, if the partner is brand new to the WCS community?
+Leaders often learn cool patterns instead of learning to create opportunities for their followers.
+Followers, instead of learning how to work within what the leader is giving, will just master a dozen different ways to takeover in the middle of a pattern.

 If the mindset is that the dance only comes alive with that cool stuff, then dancing with beginners is boring almost by definition.
 That’s not a great way to grow as a dancer, and it certainly is a poor way to try to grow a community.